Turning a love for poultry into a viable small farm business takes strategic thinking and some realistic number crunching.

 Another critical component of any successful poultry farm is the proper infrastructure for your poultry business.

-Poultry are highly vulnerable to predation, so if you plan to raise your birds on pasture, you will need to invest in poultry-proof fencing and even netting (for raptors).
+Poultry is highly vulnerable to predation, so if you plan to raise your birds on pasture, you will need to invest in poultry-proof fencing and even netting (for raptors).
 Adequate housing will include shelter from the weather and be manageable within your system.
 For instance, if you plan to sell eggs from pasture-raised hens, you will likely want to invest in a mobile chicken house with nesting boxes that the chickens can bed down in at night and lay their eggs, but you can still quickly move from one paddock to the next.

-Don't forget to have areas for raising chicks (or ducklings, goslings or poults) as well!
+Don't forget to have areas for raising chicks (or ducklings, goslings, or poults) as well!

 Consider Your Feed Costs